mjthree/atakcache/README.md

    - **Delete**: Permanently removes cache (use with caution)
    - **Restore**: Brings back the most recent backup
    - **Clear ATOS**: Archives ATOS cache with timestamp
+4. For ATAK cache operations, you will first see a warning to close ATAK.
+Confirm to proceed.
-4. Confirm the action in the dialog
+5. Confirm the action in the dialog
-5. Check the Toast notification for operation status
+6. For ATOS or ATAK-running warnings, a Toast notification will show the operation status or warning.

 ## Permissions